azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 ## Pricing

-Note that everything we have done with Azure Arc so far has been free, if you ignore the  costs relating to other Azure services such as additional Azure Monitor workspace usage.
+Everything we have done with Azure Arc so far has been free, if you ignore the costs relating to other Azure services such as additional Azure Monitor workspace usage.

 Be aware that using Azure Policy guest configuration (including Azure Automation change tracking, inventory, state configuration) has a monthly per server [Azure Arc price](https://azure.microsoft.com/pricing/details/azure-arc/).